 Funding Source: National Institute of Justice

-Eligible Grantees: States (including territories), units of local government (including federally recognized Indian tribal governments as determined by the Secretary of the Interior), nonprofit and for-profit organizations (including tribal nonprofit or for-profit organizations), institutions of higher education (including tribal institutions of higher education) and certain qualified individuals.
+Eligible Grantees: States, territories, units of local government (including federally recognized Indian tribal governments as determined by the Secretary of the Interior), nonprofit and for-profit organizations (including tribal nonprofit and for-profit organizations), institutions of higher education (including tribal institutions of higher education), and certain qualified individuals.

 Criminal - Training and Technical Assistance

 For information on other Criminal training and technical assistance opportunities, please visit www.ojp.usdoj.gov.

 Juvenile - Grants

 Second Chance Act Strengthening Families and Children of Incarcerated Parents